EmotiBit/EmotiBit_Biometric_Lib/py/README.md

 4) `cd` to `examples/scorer_example`
 5) Unzip SampleDataForHRScorer.zip into the folder
 6) Run `python scorer_example.py`
-7) After the program has finished running, the terminal should show some statistics and there should be a new image in the directory with a plot of the two data files
+7) After the program has finished running, the terminal should show some statistics and there should be new plots in the directory.

 ## Python Data Viewer
 The Python Data viewer is an interactive tool designed to visualize the data stored on the SD-Card from the EmotiBit.